tytydraco/yessleep/out/The_Basement_II_A_Sharp_Downturn.md

 The way it paused when it said fear was similar to the way you might pause thinking of a cherished memory… or maybe your favorite food.
 Its mouth stretched farther open, showing its horrible needle-sharp teeth.

-***Even as an adult there’s something about how deep your fear runs… your fear me of…. that is just so… mmmmmm sssssatisfying***
+***Even as an adult there’s something about how deep your fear runs… your fear of me…. that is just so… mmmmmm sssssatisfying***

 It turned its head a little bit too far to the side, seeming to eye me up and down.
 Then it showed the first expression of genuine emotion I’d ever seen on it- pure, furious rage.